| Joseph's scribe, counselor in the First Presidency,

 |

-June 29, 1836 Joseph's and Emma's second son is born.
-They name him Frederick
+June 29, 1836 Joseph and Emma name their second Frederick

 Granger Williams Smith. |